shadows911/baruf/content/p/time.md

 Buckbeak had been rescued the whole time.
 Harry and Hermione just had to do it.

-It might be easier to get this idea if we look at Harry's Patronus.
+It might be easier to get the idea if we look at Harry's Patronus.
 After he, Hermione, Ron, Sirius, Lupin, Snape, and Pettigrew leave the Shrieking Shack, the full moon comes out and Lupin transforms into a werefolf.
 Pettigrew escapes, and everyone is scattered across the